Listen to this post

 You’ll also need: –

-The cost of starting a barber shop depends on various factors like: –
+Barber shop start up expenses depend on various factors like: –

-- How executive you want your kinyozi to be
+- How executive you want your barbershop to be?

 - The size of your store.
 Do you want it to have just one seat or 15 would be ideal?